-The South Dakota Broadband Team will continue to capture and review feedback shared through the team's email inbox.
+The South Dakota Broadband Team maintains its commitment to open and clear communication with stakeholders.
+The Broadband Team will continue to capture and review feedback shared through the team's email inbox and develop and provide communication materials related to BEAD through its existing ConnectSD Listserv, including newsletters and updates, funding opportunities, and general program information.
 In addition to the email inbox, South Dakota will continue to maintain and monitor the portal where South Dakotans can report poor internet or lack of internet.
-This tool is an important mechanism to continue capturing information on broadband availability in the State.
+This tool is an important mechanism to continue capturing information on broadband availability in the state.

-As the State enters the Initial Proposal phase and begins to develop the application process for ISPs, South Dakota will consider input from ISPs and SDTA on ways to improve or streamline the application process.
+As the state enters the Initial Proposal phase and begins to develop the application process for ISPs, South Dakota will consider input from ISPs and SDTA on ways to improve or streamline the application process.
 Once the application is established, South Dakota will continue to communicate with stakeholders and potential applicants.
+In addition, South Dakota is planning a broadband summit for 2024, which will provide the opportunity for providers and governments to coordinate broadband activities.